-The process of mentally straining to understand an auditory message is known as listening effort.
-Furthermore, listening-related fatigue is defined as the intense fatigue experienced as a result of exerting effort while listening.9 Several factors, including cognitive resources, task demands, and the individual's motivation to utilize cognitive resources, can influence the level of effort required.
-Various measures, such as self-reports, behavioral assessments, and physiological measurements, have been employed to assess listening effort.10 Additionally, conditions such as hearing loss and tinnitus can contribute to increased listening effort.^{10,11} In cases of auditory impairment, individuals experiencing hearing deficits are necessitated to allocate supplementary neural resources as a compensatory measure for mitigating the effects of hearing loss.
-This phenomenon results in an elevated expenditure of cognitive energy, which stands in contrast to the processing of equivalent auditory information in individuals with normal hearing, as documented by Alhanbali et al.10 Analogously, the presence of tinnitus has been observed to induce emotional distress and to impose constraints on cognitive functions, as evidenced by research conducted by Huang et al.12 Furthermore, it is worth noting that the impairment of the vestibular system can engender an augmented allocation of attentional resources devoted to the preservation of balance, thereby potentially diminishing the cognitive resources available for concurrent tasks, as posited by the study conducted by Bigelow and Agrawal.13 To the best of our knowledge, no known study to date has investigated the listening effort and fatigue in patients with SSCD.
-This study aims to investigate the relationship between SSCD symptoms and listening effort and fatigue.
+The process of mentally straining to understand an auditory signal is known as listening effort.
+Furthermore, listening-related fatigue is defined as the intense fatigue experienced as a result of exerting effort while listening.
+Several factors, including cognitive resources, task demands, and the individual's motivation to utilize cognitive resources, can influence the level of effort required.
+Various measures, such as self-reports, behavioral assessments, and physiological measurements, have been employed to assess listening effort.
+In addition, conditions such as hearing loss and tinnitus can contribute to increased listening effort.
+In cases of auditory impairment, individuals experiencing hearing deficits must allocate supplementary neural resources as a compensatory measure for mitigating the effects of hearing loss.
+This phenomenon results in an elevated expenditure of cognitive energy, which is in contrast to the processing of equivalent auditory information in individuals with normal hearing, as documented by Alhanbali et al. Analogously, the tinnitus induces emotional distress and imposes constraints on cognitive functions, as evidenced by research conducted by Huang et al. Furthermore, it is worth noting that the impairment of the vestibular system can engender an augmented allocation of attentional resources devoted to the preservation of balance, thereby potentially diminishing the cognitive resources available for concurrent tasks, as posited by the study conducted by Bigelow and Agrawal.
+To the best of our knowledge, no study to date has investigated listening effort and fatigue in patients with SSCD.
+This study aimed to investigate the relationship between SSCD symptoms, listening effort, and fatigue.